pilcrowonpaper/pilcrow/src/posts/middleware-auth.md

 	}
 });
 ```

+> Another approach is to check if the user is authenticated in a middleware and check for permissions in each route, but I personally just prefer having a single way of doing it instead of mixing multiple methods.

 This doesn't mean middleware is useless.
 It works for global-level stuff like CSRF protection and providing data to each route.
 But even then, you should probably replace it once you need to deal with exceptions and multiple patterns.